Home » Indian Polity » Sex Ratio in India

 The sex ratio in India, a critical demographic indicator, has consistently declined since 1901, as per Census data.
 The world sex ratio standard measures the Sex Ratio at Birth (SRB) as the number of boys born per 100 girls.
 India uses a different metric, recording female births per 1,000 male births.
 This alarming trend isn’t restricted to specific age groups; it reflects a broader imbalance, with the general sex ratio falling from 972 in 1901 to 940 in 2011.

 India’s historical bias against females is evident in this data.
 The post-independence era saw a decline in the sex ratio for two decades, reaching a low of 930 in 1971, with some fluctuations after that.
-The latest provisional results suggest a slight improvement, but the issue of an unfavorable sex ratio persists as a significant concern, demanding continued attention and measures to promote gender equality.
+The latest provisional results suggest a slight improvement, but the issue of an unfavourable sex ratio persists as a significant concern, demanding continued attention and measures to promote gender equality.

 Check out the linked article on the UPSC Syllabus 2024